tkrabel/bamboolib/Installation.md

 conda install pip
 ```

 At this point you have two versions of pip installed; a global version and a version specific to your virtual environment.
-Please make sure that the command `which pip` returns a path to the pip version specific to your virtual environment.
-If it doesn't do so, you will need to specify pip with the full path to it when installing bamboolib into the virtual environment.
-See more in the next step.
+Please make sure that the command `which pip` returns a path to the pip version specific to your virtual environment (something similar to "anaconda/envs/<venv_name>/bin/pip").
+If it doesn't do so, you will need to change the `pip install` command in the following step.

 ### 4. Install bamboolib

 Use the pip install command we have send you via e-mail.

-Replace pip with your virtual environments pip version if necessary (i.e. replace "pip install" with something similar to "/anaconda/envs/<venv_name>/bin/pip install").
+In case `which pip` didn't show the correct path, you need to replace "pip" with the absolute path to your virtual environment's pip (i.e. replace "**pip** install" with something similar to "**/anaconda/envs/<venv_name>/bin/pip** install").

 ### 5. Deactivate your virtual environment

-To end a session in the current environment, enter the following.

 ```bash
 source deactivate